A customer service report shows teams their performance and lets them visualize it to improve their bottom line.

 Customer service teams face several challenges.

-Moreover, the systems measuring sales activity/performance aren't set up for their teams to elicit a feedback loop from a customer's continued use of a product/service.
+Moreover, the systems measuring sales activity/performance aren't set up for their teams to elicit a feedback loop from a customer's continued use of offerings.

 Reporting creates a feedback loop and promotes alignment.

-Just as you can have reporting from sales teams promote alignment between them and marketing, customer service can use reporting to improve marketing and sales efforts as well.
+Just as you can have reporting from sales teams promote alignment between them and marketing, customer service reporting can also improve marketing and sales efforts.

 Types of Customer Service Reports

-These are typically shown as a combined chart with two axes, showing the relationship of the time it takes for your support team to close issues, corresponding to the volume of tickets that came into the support team's inbox.
+These are typically shown as a combined chart with two axes, showing the relationship between the time it takes for your support team to close issues, corresponding to the volume of tickets that come into the support team's inbox.

-Depending on the customer's journey, the number of calls, emails, notes, meetings, and deliverables provided can vary based on how they engage with your business.
+Depending on the customer's journey, the number of calls, emails, meetings, and deliverables provided can vary based on how they engage with your business.

 Customer Retention Reports

-Retention gives your leadership insight into how much money is won/lost in the coming month, and can also be measured in terms of upgrades, cancellations, and downgrades.
+Retention gives your leadership insight into how much money is won/lost in the coming month and can also be measured in terms of upgrades, cancellations, and downgrades.

 Customer Feedback Reports

-They typically collect it from survey submissions after events, specific times in a customer's lifecycle, or with routine questionnaires that assess individual customer interactions.
+They typically collect it from survey submissions after events, specific times in a customer's lifecycle, or with routine questionnaires that assess customer interactions.

-Alternatively, your service teams can use negative feedback as a way to concentrate on customers at risk of churn and address their concerns to get their commitment back.
+Alternatively, your service teams can use negative feedback to concentrate on customers at risk of churn and address their concerns to regain their commitment.

-Now that we've identified the different ways you can report on customer service, how do you know which method(s) is best for your business?
-Read on for some tips about combining these reporting methods and ultimately improving your customer service.
+Now that we've identified the different ways you can report on customer service, how do you know which method is best for your business?
+Read on for tips about combining these reporting methods and improving your customer service.